-Position Statement Granulocyte Therapy November 2017 Revised by: Edwin Massey, Simon Stanworth, Suzy Morton, & Rebecca Cardigan at the request of the Standing Advisory Committee on Blood Components November 2017 - The contents of this document are believed to be current.
-Please continue to refer to the website for in-date versions.
-Introduction Granulocyte transfusions continue to be requested by clinicians for use in patients with refractory infection or at high risk of developing severe infection (Strauss 2003).
+Granulocyte transfusions continue to be requested by clinicians for use in patients with refractory infection or at high risk of developing severe infection (Strauss 2003).
 Most patients prescribed granulocyte transfusions are those with cancer related neutropenia, who are receiving myeloablative chemotherapy with or without haemopoietic stem cell rescue.
-Interest in the use of granulocytes remains high (Van Burik & Weisdorf, 2002; Price 2006), and requests for granulocyte components for transfusion were steadily increasing in the UK until 2015 but since then requests have been more stable or even reduced.
-This pattern has been driven by publications describing transfusion in neutropenic patients both for therapeutic indications, when they have an infection refractory to antimicrobials (Hubel et al. 2002) and for secondary prophylaxis, in patients who have had severe bacterial or fungal infections previously but who require a further cycle of chemotherapy or haemopoietic stem cell rescue (Kerr et al. 2003, Oza et al., 2006).
+Interest in the use of granulocytes remains high (Van Burik & Weisdorf, 2002; Price 2006), and requests for granulocyte components for transfusion in the UK continue to rise.
+Although randomised data are sparse, there are several publications describing transfusion in neutropenic patients both for therapeutic indications, when they have an infection refractory to antimicrobials (Hubel et al. 2002) and for secondary prophylaxis, in patients who have had severe bacterial or fungal infections previously but who require a further cycle of chemotherapy or haemopoietic stem cell rescue (Kerr et al. 2003, Oza et al., 2006).
 A number of studies with variable or promising, but overall inconclusive, results have been reported both in adults (Oza et al. 2006, Seidel et al, 2008) and children (Sachs et al., 2006).
 More recently, a further trial in North America was published: The Resolving Infection in Neutropenia with Granulocytes (RING) study (Price et al, 2015); this is discussed in more detail below.

 Requests for use of granulocyte transfusions in other clinical groups of patients (e.g. neonates) are much less common, and will not be discussed further in this article (Baley et al., 1987; Wheeler et al., 1987).
-However similar broad principles of treatment apply, although in the case of neonates (or very small children), much higher doses of granulocytes can be provided per kg body weight.
-Methods of collection in UK In the UK, granulocytes for transfusion are produced by one of two means:
+Similar broad principles of treatment apply, although in the case of neonates (or very small children), much higher doses of granulocytes can be provided per kg body weight.

+Methods of collection in UK